How to Save Money on Your Internet Bill

 Lower Your Internet Speed

-Lower Data Usage
+Lower Your Data Usage

 Data caps work by imposing a limit on your web browsing activity.
-For example, let’s say that your Internet plan comes with 50GB per month’s worth of data.

-- Check e-mail, Google searches: 10-25MB/ Hour
+- Check e-mail, Google searches: 10-25MB/hour

-- Streaming music: 150MB/ Hour
+- Streaming music: 150MB/hour

 Buy Your Own Equipment